Do Go On - Do Go On Presents: Arty Facts - Young and Jackson's 'Chloe'

 Yeah.

-For decades it remained in the main downstairs bar until 1987,
+For decades it remained in the main downstairs bar until 1987, when it was moved upstairs

-when it was moved upstairs to protect it from natural light and the smoke.
+to protect it from natural light and the smoke.

-The following year the National Trust and Heritage Victoria
+The following year, the National Trust and Heritage Victoria decreed that the painting

-decreed that the painting and the pub remain bound together forever.
+in the pub remained bound together forever.

 They're not a...

-this and take it elsewhere.
-Chloe's not supposed to leave the hotel, certainly
+Chloe's not supposed to leave the hotel.

-to leave the hotel.
+hotel.
 She went to Mona for a couple of months.
-She's considered a
+She's considered a fixture or fitting of the pub.

-fixture or fitting of the pub so if you want to buy Chloe you'll need to buy the
+So if you want to buy Chloe, you'll need to buy the hotel and vice versa.

 Do we know what it's worth in today's money?
+She's currently insured for $3 million.

 Yeah.

-In 2004, a punter knocked the painting up in this room,
+In 2004, a punter knocked the painting up in this room, which is amazing to think about,

-Knocked the painting, breaking the protective glass.
+knocked the painting breaking the protective glass.

 Whoa.

-And causing a 15-centimetre scratch.
+And causing a 15 centimeter scratch.

-According to then-bar manager Dan Payne,
+According to then bar manager Dan Payne, the culprit quote, did a runner.

 We were notified about it 10 seconds after the incident happened.